| AHA!Poetry.com

 take on their scam in Dave Barry is from Mars and Venus.

-Relevant sites may be found at www.toad.net/~andrews/scam.html
+Relevant info may be found at www.sfwa.org/beware/ describing

-ilk.
-Other names they have used are: "National Library of Poetry,"
+names they have used are: "National Library of Poetry,"

 "International Library of Poetry," "Pegasus Press,"